valenting111/credit-card-fraud-detection/README.md

 The dataset used is available at https://www.kaggle.com/mlg-ulb/creditcardfraud.
 It is a table containing credit card transactions, classified as fraudulent or valid transactions.
 The features are the result of PCA applied to raw user information that we do not have access to, together with the Amount of the transactions and the Time elapsed since the first transaction in the dataset.
 There are 284807 data samples in total.

 ### Challenge
 The difficulties when tackling a fraud detection task is the unavailability of a lot of fraud examples (huge class imbalance).
-This means that more elaborate metrics need to be used (precision, recall, f1 score, confusion matrix) together with advanced classification techniques.
+This means that more elaborate metrics need to be used (precision, recall, average accurach, f1 score, confusion matrix) together with advanced classification techniques.

 ### Models tested
 Several models are tested.